florencejt/fusilli/docs/contributing_examples/plot_template_subspace_fusion.rst

 -----

-Option 2: how to create a pre-trained subspace-based fusion model
+Option 2: Pre-trained subspace-based fusion model
 -----------------------------------------------------------------------------

 This section will show how to create susbapce-based fusion model which involves one or more models that have to be pre-trained.